Like any side hustle you start, there is almost always going to be some kind of financial cost involved.

 #8 *Website Design – $599

-As I talked about earlier with having a great looking logo you also want a great looking store that looks professional.
-This isn’t necessary in the beginning because there are tons of great free themes on Shopify.
+As I mentioned earlier, having a great-looking logo means you also want a great-looking store that looks professional.
+This isn’t necessary initially because Shopify has tons of great free themes.

 #9 *Dropship Lifestyle [Drop Shipping Course] – $1297

-If you’re brand new to this whole drop shipping thing you may also want to consider joining Dropship Lifestyle a complete course and coaching program that will show you the exact steps you need to take in order to start your business the right way.
+If you’re brand new to this whole drop shipping thing, you may also want to consider joining Dropship Lifestyle, a complete course and coaching program that will show you the steps you need to take to start your business the right way.

-To be honest you don’t need to join this course to start a drop ship business but it will improve your odds of success.
-Personally, I’ve been researching this course and found it to be the best option out there.
+To be honest, you don’t need to join this course to start a drop-ship business, but it will improve your odds of success.
+I’ve been researching this course and found it to be the best option out there.

 #10 *Automation Tools

-The cost of these tools varies and there are several of them out there but the one I recommend is the Dropship Lifestyle App which comes with your membership when you sign up for their course and coaching program.
+The cost of these tools varies, and several are out there, but the one I recommend is the Dropship Lifestyle App, which comes with your membership when you sign up for their course and coaching program.

-Obviously, you don’t need these tools when your getting started, in fact, I recommend that you not automate your store at first but rather take the time to learn how your business works before you automate things.
+You don’t need these tools when you get started I recommend that you not automate your store at first but instead take the time to learn how your business works before you automate things.

 #11 * Virtual Assistant – $500 a Month

 The final dropshipping cost to consider is hiring a virtual assistant to help you out.
-A VA can handle a lot of the mundane task in your business from answering phone calls to answering emails.
+A VA can handle many mundane tasks in your business, from answering phone calls to emails.

 More importantly, they can free up more of your time so you can focus on growing your store’s profitability.

-You’ll also have continually monthly cost from Shopify to getting your UPS address as well.
-In this case, you’re looking at roughly $385 on the low end to $900 to a $1000+ on the high end every month.
+You’ll also have continual monthly costs from Shopify to get your UPS address.
+In this case, you’re looking at roughly $385 on the low end to $900 to $1000+ on the high end every month.